 This holiday started the same way as most.
 I waited on Friday afternoon for Anna to get home from work, we took a bus down to the Bonn Hauptbahnhof so we could take a shuttle to Köln and then make the two-hour trek to Utrecht.
 Although there were still train strikes happening, everything went smoothly, but I thought I was losing my mind at one point when we were waiting at Köln.
 I kept seeing this man (left) on our platform and sometimes I thought he had a beard, but then sometimes he didn’t.
 When I eventually saw him from front on it turned out he had half a beard.
 Anyway, we boarded our train, made our way to Utrecht and arrived at around 8:00pm.

 Friday was a pretty low-key night, we went out for dinner and then hit the bars.
 On the way to dinner I saw a poster advertising Primus playing “Primus and the Chocolate Factory” in Utrecht.
-We looked it up, turns out there is a show in Köln on June, 20, the night before we leave Europe for good, so we snapped up tickets for that one.
+We looked it up and it turns out there is a show in Köln on June, 20, the night before we leave Europe for good, so we snapped up tickets for that one.

-We caught a taxi back to our hotel at the end of the night.
-It was only about a 10 minute walk for us to get into the city, but we both started to get worried when we were about 15 minutes into our ride back.
-It turned out there was just a ton of roadwork and construction work near our hotel, plus some of the existing roads appeared to have been transformed into bike lanes.
+We caught a taxi back to our hotel at the end of the night — It was only about a 10 minute walk for us to get into the city, but we both started to get worried when we were about 15 minutes into our ride back.
+It turned out there was just a ton of roadwork and construction near our hotel, plus some of the existing roads appeared to have been transformed into bike lanes.

-We did our usual weekend deal; We got up late, wandered into town and looked for something for lunch before we explored the place properly to wear off the calories.
-When people think of Dutch food, one of the first things that come to mind are pancakes, so Anna was fixated on the idea of having some as soon as damn possible.
-These things were great, two savoury ones plus a cherry, chocolate and whipped cream one for dessert.
+We did our usual weekend deal; We got up late, wandered into town, and looked for something for lunch before we explored the place properly to wear off the calories.
+When people think of Dutch food, one of the first things that come to mind are pancakes so Anna was fixated on the idea of having some as soon as damn possible.
+These things were great, two savoury ones plus a cherry, chocolate, and whipped cream one for dessert.
 We definitely needed a stroll after that.

 Utrecht is a lot more relaxing than Amsterdam, there aren’t the huge tour groups everywhere and it just doesn’t seem as seedy.
 Sure, the coffeeshops and hookers are all still there, but not so much out in the open, you’d need to look for them.
 When we were in Amsterdam you could see lingerie-clad girls dancing in windows in market places, but in Utrecht you don’t seem to just stumble across them.